Last Updated on July 1, 2023

 But, it’s time to think beyond the soap.
 Did you know shampoo and conditioner come in bar form too?

-The Elate Ethical Marketplace has a several to choose from whether you need something for oily hair, normal hair or dry hair.
+The Elate Ethical Marketplace has several to choose from, whether you need something for oily hair, normal hair, or dry hair.

 Their shampoo bars come from Unwrapped Life.
-They’re a vegan, low-waste, and cruelty-free brand offers shampoo, conditioner, and, of course, my fav — soap.
+They’re a vegan, low-waste, and cruelty-free brand that offers shampoo, conditioner, and (of course) my fav — soap.